Saatvik-Lochan/GestureLogger/README.md

 - [x] Add a clock (which speeds up when below a certain threshold)
 - [x] Add a progress bxr on top
 - [x] Add a way to view gesture demonstrations from inside the application
+- [ ] Add a minimal section setup to the readme